Pest ProblemsHow to make garlic spray for plants – [Recipe]

 It is possible to buy organic pepper sprays for plants, but you can also make your own.
 Depending on the concentration of capsicum in the formula, you can target specific pests or provide an overall deterrent to all intruders.
 You can protect your garden plants from insects and animals with a good pepper spray formula.

 Garden pepper spray ingredients:

 You should use the spray in the evening when the sun is not as strong.
 Take your garden sprayer and coat the foliage of the plants.
 You can spray the mixture on the bark of fruit trees to stop rabbits from chewing on them, as well.

 Be extra careful while spraying.
-If the pepper spray gets into your eyes it will burn like hell.
+If the pepper spray gets into your eyes, they will burn like hell.
 Wear gloves when working with the spray.
 A pair of glasses wouldn’t hurt.

 Re-apply the mixture once or twice a week.
 If there was rain the previous day, you should spray your plants afterwards.

 You can test DIY pesticide to treat your plants.
-However, when it comes to your home you should be more thorough.
+However, you should be more thorough when it comes to your home.
 If you suspect that your property is under attack by pests, it is best to call in a professional.
 Benefit from an inspection, at least.
 Giving the critters enough time to settle in will only make it harder and more expensive to get rid of them later on.